Surprise! A derivation of entropy

 $$ k \log n = \log n^k $$

-Now, generalizing to the case where a successive choices do not have equal probabilities.
-When one choice has been made, the pool of available events is different.
+Previously, each choice had the same outcomes.
+Now, generalizing to the case where successive choices do not have equal probabilities ($n_1 \neq n_2 …$).
 For example, we can break down the guessing a card into two categories of events: (1) guessing the suit (one of $n_1 = 4$), and (2) guessing the number from that suit (one of $n_2 = 13$).
-After making our choices, there are still $N$ events than can happen (in this example, $4\times 13=52$), but we are first choosing a category, and then choosing from inside that category.
+After making our choices, there are still $N$ events than can happen (in this example, $n_1 \cdot n_2 = 4\times 13=52$), but we are first choosing a category, and then choosing from inside that category.
 Each category of choice has a different pool of outcomes.

 So, if $N$ is the total number of events in this system: